KaiChen9909/tab_bench/README.md

 python main.py aim bank cuda:0 1.0 --num_preprocess privtree --rare_threshold 0.01
 ```

-Finally, the deconstructed algorithms are allocated a new name, which can be delivered to `method`.
-For example, if you want to try PrivSyn selector with generative network synthesizer, you can try
+Finally, the deconstructed algorithms are allocated new names, which can be delivered to `method`.
+For example, if you want to try PrivSyn selector with generative network synthesizer, you can try like following
 ```
 python main.py gem_syn bank cuda:0 1.0 --num_preprocess uniform_kbins --rare_threshold 0.002
 ```